Your cart is empty

 Already have an account?
 Log in to check out faster.

 To optimally support this important phase, we recommend comfortable clothing that promotes your baby's freedom of movement, such as our crawling baby pants made from GOTS-certified organic cotton.
-These not only allow for unhindered exploration and muscle strengthening, but also protect your baby's knees and pants with the health-conscious RUBBY knee pads by sticklett .
+These not only allow for unrestricted exploration and muscle strengthening, but also protect your baby's knees and pants with the health-conscious RUBBY knee pads by sticklett .